Community

 Introduction

-Student Weekend-Arborist Team (SWAT) - Within one weekend, trained horticulture and natural resource students perform an inventory of your community trees for a fee plus expenses
+Student Weekend Arborist Team (SWAT) - In 1 or 2 weekend days, trained groups of individuals consisting of Cornell University students and Master Gardeners from Cooperative Extension perform an inventory of your community trees for a fee plus expenses: